 After my appearance on a television show, a production staff member wanted a gift basket for a senior member of her family.
 I took notes while asking her about the gentleman’s life and preferences.

-Back in my studio after reviewing my inventory, I called her with options for the gift.
+After returning to my studio to review inventory, I called the staff member with options for the gift.
 She didn’t like what I proposed.
 I wrote down more details and called her a second time with new options.
 Still, she said no.